florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 ***********************************
 Fuel cell Layer voltage calculation
 ***********************************
-The Proton-Exchange Membrane Fuel Cell (PEMFC) stack are consisted with multiple layers of single layer PEMFC.
+The Proton-Exchange Membrane Fuel Cell (PEMFC) stack is consisted with multiple layers of single layer PEMFC.
 With the maximum current density (:math:`A/cm^2`) derived with the constraint component to ensure positive voltage, the PEMFC layer voltage can be calculated with these two polarization curve derived from different PEMFC systems.
 The general expression of the fuel cell polarization model is expressed as :eq:`_general_pemfc_iv`